stafwag/ansible-role-qemu_img/README.md

 * **qemu_img**: "name space"

-The data can be in variables or an list (array).
-When a list is used, the role will loop over the list and create all defined qemu images.
+The data can be in variables or a list (array).
+When a list is used, the role will loop over the list and create all defined QEMU disk images.

   * **dest**: required  The destination image
   * **src**:  optional  The source image, a new image will be created if not defined.
   * **size**: optional, required if no src is defined.
 The size of the destination image.
   * **owner**: uid default 0  The file owner of the destination image
   * **group**: gid default 0  The file group of the destination image
   * **mode**:  mode default '0400'  The permissions of the destination image
   * **format**: format default: qcow2 The disk image format.